BarneyCampbell/barneycampbell/README.md

 Computer Science student (awaiting grauation) with an interest in Data Science.

 ## Working on:
-- Exams
-- An implementation of RSA in Haskell λ
-- A text interpreter that allows for simple generation of static HTML sites
+- A To Do app as the first installment of my productivity suite
 - [My portfolio website][1]
+- Some day I'll remake the final year project ;)

 ## Languages and Technologies
-- Haskell whenever I can justify it
+- Rust
 - C#/.NET
-- Rust
+- React

 ## Final Year Project - Racetrack algorithms